-Regaining some of her composure, Raye was able to remember why she was in the kitchen at 3 o'clock in the morning and relay it to Larry without a 10-second delay.
+Regaining her composure, Raye was able to coherently explain what she was doing in the kitchen at 3 o'clock in the morning without a 10-second delay.
 "I woke up an hour ago and have just been staring at the clock since."
 She lay the rolled up 'Better Homes and Gardens' issue on the counter and walked over to the refrigerator to search for a carton of milk.
-"I grabbed that magazine and decided to do what I do at home when I can't sleep - read something a bit boring and drink a warm glass of milk.
+"I grabbed a magazine and decided to do what I do at home when I can't sleep - read something a bit boring and drink a warm glass of milk.
 I don't want to be exhausted tomorrow and I can still get a good four hours of rest if I can get back to sleep."

 “Warm milk, eh?
 I haven’t had any of that since I was a lad.
-My mum used to make it for me when I’d had a bad dream; hmm… I’d forgotten about that until just now.”
+Me mum used to make it when I’d had a bad dream.
+Hmmm… I’d forgotten about that until just now.”
 Raye saw a sad smile on Larry’s face as he reminisced and she busied herself finding a mug so he could have a moment to himself.
 By the time she’d located one in the cupboard and filled it with milk, Larry seemed ready to talk again.

 “Does your back bother you often?” she asked him as she walked to the microwave.
 “I thought you’d had some surgery to correct that.”

 “I did have surgery and my doctors consider it a success.”
 He casually flipped through a few pages of Raye’s magazine while she waited for her milk to warm.

 “That doesn’t really sound like you’re happy with the results.
 Do you regret having it done?”